ljgoe/HomeAssistant-IPCAM-with-google_ai/README.md

 <p align="left">
     <img src="Images/Notification.jpg">
 </p>
 This is a quick guide your Home Assistant to take a snapshot when motion is detected on your IP Camera, have Google Generative AI Conversation integration to describe the snapshot, and send a notification with the snapshot and description.
+Please note that if you are not at home and don’t have access to HA via VPN or public IP, you will receive the notification but not the image.

 # Requirements:
 1. Add your phone to HA by installing the app on your device and logging in.